This page applies to Appian Cloud only. It may not reflect the differences with Appian Government Cloud.

 All Appian Cloud instances using the standard appiancloud.com domain already make use of Latency Based Routing.

 Any Appian Cloud customers who wish to use a custom Appian Cloud instance domain name can open up a support case with Appian Support to enable the use of a custom instance domain name with your Appian Cloud instances.
 New configurations will have Latency Based Routing enabled by default.
-See: Configure custom domain in Appian Cloud sites
+See: Using a Custom Domain in Appian Cloud

 For any existing Appian Cloud customers making use of a custom Appian Cloud instance domain name, Appian Support will reach out to you via a support case to enable Latency Based Routing configurations so your Appian Cloud instances can take advantage of Latency Based Routing to provide the best experience for your user base across the world.